Prime Minister in the Indian Constitution

 India has adopted the British Parliamentary executive mode with the Prime Minister as the Head of the Government.

-The Prime minister is the most important political institution.
+The Prime Minister is the most important political institution.
 But in the council of ministers (cabinet), the prime minister is primus inter pares (first among equals).

 Appointment of Prime Minister